davidezordan25/dncs-lab/README.md

 - https://www.vagrantup.com/intro/getting-started/

 # Team members
-This work was developed by Davide Zordan (202054, team leader) and Mattia Perin (201980)
+This work has been developed by Davide Zordan (matr. number 202054, team leader) and Mattia Perin (matr. number 201980)

 # Design
 The result of the script `dcns-init` is: